 So, if you’re also looking for some suggestions for terrific children’s books about inspiring Asian-Americans, here are a few of my top suggestions.
-Many of them are brand new, but some are only a few years old.
-They’re all worth a look though, and I hope your kids enjoy them as much as mine have.
+Some are brand new, while others are only a few years old, and they’re all worth a look.
+I hope your kids enjoy them as much as mine do.

-And hey, if there are others your kids love, please leave them in comments!
+And if there are others your kids love, please leave them in the comments!
 There’s always room on bookshelves and library queues for more books.

 This post contains affiliate links, which means we may receive a small commission from certain purchases to help support the work we do at no additional cost to you.
 All books are available from Amazon, Indiebound, or please support your own local booksellers.